FG-004 – Imperial Flag - Reichsdienstflagge c. 1905–1912

 • Depot size reference: Closely matches 150 × 250 cm standard size

-• Materials: Wool bunting, reinforced natural-fiber hoist, hand-applied emblem
+• Materials: Wool bunting, reinforced natural-fiber hoist, stenciled emblem

-• Condition: Excellent overall; bright colours, complete hoist, no major loss or repairs
+• Condition: Excellent overall; bright colours, intact hoist, no major repairs

 Historical and rarity assessment